OUR TEAM

 AVA PARKER

-Ava (She/Her) is an undergraduate research assistant working with MHCR to further her studies in Community Health.
+Ava (She/Her) is an undergraduate research assistant on youth mental health working with MHCR to further her studies in Community Health.
 Ava is a member of George Mason University’s nationally ranked Forensics team, where she uses her skills in public speaking and speech writing as a platform for advocacy.
-After spending her 2024 spring semester abroad in Madrid, Spain at the Charles III University of Madrid (Universidad Carlos III de Madrid), Ava continues to work towards her bachelor’s degree in Community Heath with a minor in French and Neuroscience through the College of Public Health.
+After spending her 2024 spring semester abroad in Madrid, Spain at the Charles III University of Madrid (Universidad Carlos III de Madrid), Ava continues to work towards her bachelor’s degree in Community Health with a concentration in Global Health through the College of Public Health.
 While she works with MHCR, she wants to use epidemiological methods to study how social determinants and historical trauma affect public health outcomes, integrating healing-centered frameworks.
-With her minor in neuroscience, she wants to integrate her study of the brain with an understanding of how to break the cycle of violence and the impact of peace and conflict on the mind.
+Outside of MHCR, Ava is a Global Women’s Health Virtual Research Assistant for the School of Global Health, Faculty of Medicine at Chulalongkorn University, Bangkok, Thailand.
+Here, she collaborates with ongoing research on the reproductive implication of Mpox with the goal of becoming a PI and first author of personal research.
+Ava also works as MHPSS Impact Coordinator, where she collaborates in coordinating logistics, engaging stakeholders, and ensures that each initiative meets its objectives.
+After graduating, she plans to pursue a Masters in global emerging infectious diseases, with an emphasis on integrating healing-centered frameworks into eradicating biased methods of practice in medicine.

 JONATHAN FANG